Neville Ashworth: 2005–2010

 In spring 2010, Josh is the driver in a car crash which injures several people.
 None of the family knows that Rhys had spiked Josh's drink, and they all blame Josh.
 Neville and the family cut Josh out of their lives and as a result, on Suzanne's birthday dinner, Josh punches Neville.
 Acting on Josh's behaviour, Neville reports his own son to the police.
 Josh is sentenced to prison for his role in the car crash, and the family falls further apart.
 To make matters worse, Suzanne begins a sexual affair with Hannah's fiancé Darren Osborne (Ashley Taylor Dawson) at Calvin (Ricky Whittle) and Carmel Valentine's (Gemma Merna) wedding.
 Suzanne tries to resist, but soon Rhys catches them as they are about to have sex.
 When Rhys tells Neville about the affair, Neville throws Suzanne out of the family home.
 When Josh returns early from his prison sentence, Neville and Suzanne reconcile.
 Ultimately Neville decides they need a clean break, and they tell Josh that since he started their problems, he will stay behind while the rest of the family move to Spain.
 A guilt-ridden Rhys, unable to convince Neville to change his mind, confesses that he was the one who caused Josh's car crash.
 Neville is furious with Rhys, who then stays behind in Josh's place, to help sell The Dog.
 In spite of Neville's anger, he hugs Rhys goodbye, suggesting he will forgive Rhys.

 In January 2011, Suzanne unexpectedly returns to Hollyoaks.
 She reveals that Neville is divorcing her as she is pregnant with Darren's twins.

 In December 2012, Suzanne returns for Rhys' funeral and reveals that Neville could not make it as he recently had surgery on his back and couldn't fly out.
-It is also implied that Suzanne and Neville are still together in Spain.